“When we are established in Being, the mind, body and the senses are playthings.” – Deepak Chopra

 37. There again it is clearly stated that “Consciousness is self-illumined”.
 So how can the body, which is inert and illumined from without, be Consciousness?

-38. Moreover, the Karma-kanda also declares that the Atman is different from the body and permanent, as it endures even after the demise of the body and reaps the fruits of karman. (i.e., Karma accumulated in one life produces its fruits in the next, so there must be something permanent in which karma resides.)
+38. Moreover, the Karma-kanda also declares that the Atman is different from the body and permanent, as it endures even after the demise of the body and reaps the fruits of karman. (i.e., karman are not lost when the body dies)

 39. Even the subtle body consists of several parts and is impermanent.
 It is also an object of perception, is changeable, limited and non-existent by nature.
 So how can this be Consciousness?